Hurricane Lee targets New England and eastern Canada with wind, roiling seas and rain

 “We fear nor’easters up here more than the remnants of a tropical storm," said Andrea Silverthorne, who works in reception and reservations at the Inn on the Wharf in Lubec, Maine's easternmost town.

 Destructive hurricanes are relatively rare this far to the north, in New England and Atlantic Canada.
 The Great New England Hurricane of 1938 brought gusts as high as 186 mph (300 kph) and sustained winds of 121 mph (195 kph) at Massachusetts’ Blue Hill Observatory.
-But there have been no storms packing that much power in recent years.
+But there have been no storms that powerful in recent years.

+The last storm to make landfall in New England as a hurricane was Bob, which tore across Cape Cod and charged northward toward Maine, losing steam and becoming a tropical storm, according to the National Weather Service.

 For this storm, part of Maine was under a hurricane watch for the first time since 2008, for Hurricane Kyle, which skirted eastern Maine.
 The last hurricane to make landfall in Maine was Hurricane Gerda, which hit Eastport in 1969.